MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 ### Method 3: Remove email attachments using Advanced Find

 > [!WARNING]
->  If you delete this data, the attachments will no longer be available in Dynamics 365 apps.
+>  If you delete this data, the attachments will no longer be available in model-driven apps in Dynamics 365.
 However, if you have them saved in [!INCLUDE[pn_MS_Outlook_Full](../includes/pn-ms-outlook-full.md)], they will still be there.

 1. Choose **Advanced Find** (![Advanced find button](media/advanced-find-button2.png)).